johanhedin/sdrx/README.md

 Note that to use a specific device, it's serial must be used and you must ensure that all devices have unique serials.
-Use `rtl_eeprom -s MYSERIAL` from the standard `librtlsdr` package to set unique serials for your devices.
+Use `rtl_eeprom -s MYSERIAL` from the standard `librtlsdr` package to set unique serials for your RTL devices.
+Airspy devices normaly have unique serials and you do not have to worry about them.

 Support for multiple channels is available as well.
 Just list the channels as arguments.
 The channels must fit inside 80% of the available bandwidth (same